 Standard Tickets – This is the cheapest ticket type.
-They allow you admission to one theme park per day for the amount of days you purchased.
-You can visit the same park multiple days if you choose.
+They allow you admission to one theme park per day for the number of days you purchased.
+You can visit the same park for multiple days if you choose.

 Park Hopper Tickets – This option allows you to visit multiple parks per day for the entire amount of days you purchased.
 Technically you can visit all 4 parks in one day if you like.
 There is a Water Park version too.
 They are more expensive but allow for greater flexibility.

 Annual Passes – There are multiple versions with different restrictions but the higher-end options give you unlimited access to the parks letting you visit whenever you want.
 If you live close to WDW or are planning on visiting multiple times in a one-year period, an annual pass could be a good investment.

 Disney World park tickets are priced on a date and length-based system.
 That means the prices will fluctuate greatly depending on when you go.

 For example, In 2022, a 1-Day standard park ticket starts at $109 per day and goes all the way up to $159 per day.
 That’s a huge difference and a lot of savings by going in the off-season.

 Another important factor is that tickets cost less per day the more days you have on your ticket.
 In fact, Disney’s motto is: “the longer you play, the less you pay per day.”
 Once you get higher than a 3-day ticket, the price per day drops dramatically.

 There are multiple reasons to buy your Disney World park tickets as soon as possible.
 One reason is you can’t make Park pass reservations without them.
 That is important because the longer you wait the less likely you will get into the park of your choice when you want.